Learn about reasonable expectations for the timeline for receiving SSDI and SSI benefits and the factors that affect receiving benefits from the SSA.

 How long a claim takes to receive an initial decision is also largely dependent on how long it takes for the SSA to gather and receive the applicant’s medical records.
 If it is difficult for the SSA to obtain a claimant’s medical records and evaluate the evidence relating to the claimant’s medical condition, a claim may drag on or the SSA may believe that it is necessary to schedule a Social Security medical exam.
 Claimants can avoid such delays by providing detailed information when they first file for Social Security disability benefits.

-Circumstances that allow for faster decisions
+Circumstances that allow for faster decisions from the SSA

 There are also circumstances that may lead to faster SSDI and SSI decisions in certain cases.
 For example, some claimants will have severe enough physical or mental conditions to allow for faster decisions.